iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 ### QuantityType

-There are nine built-in quantity types, see [QuantityType]($frontend).
-The QuantityFormatter defines default formatting specification for each of these types per unit system.
-During IModelApp initialization a call to initialize the QuantityFormatter is made.
-During this initialization `FormatterSpecs` [FormatterSpec]($quantity) and `ParserSpecs` [ParserSpec]($quantity) for each quantity type are generated asynchronously.
+There are nine built-in quantity types (see [QuantityType]($frontend)).
+The QuantityFormatter defines default a formatting specification for each of these types per unit system.
+IModelApp initialization calls the QuantityFormatter initialization, during which [FormatterSpec]($quantity) and [ParserSpec]($quantity) for each quantity type are generated asynchronously.
 This allows caller to get these objects via synchronous calls.
 Any time the unit system is set, a format is overridden, or a units provider is assigned the cached specs are updated.

  Custom quantity types that implement the [CustomQuantityTypeDefinition]($frontend) interface may also be registered with the QuantityFormatter, see method `registerQuantityType`.
 See example implementation of a custom type [here](https://github.com/iTwin/itwinjs-core/blob/5905cb1a48c4d790b5389d7f0ea141bc3ce95f23/test-apps/ui-test-app/src/frontend/api/BearingQuantityType.ts).

 #### Overriding Default Formats

-The `QuantityFormat` provides the method `setOverrideFormats` to allow the default format to be overridden.
-A class that implements the [UnitFormattingSettingsProvider]($frontend) interface can be set with the QuantityFormatter to persist these format overrides.
+The `QuantityFormat` provides the method `setOverrideFormats` which allows the default format to be overridden.
+These overrides may be persisted by implementing the [UnitFormattingSettingsProvider]($frontend) interface in the QuantityFormatter.
 This provider can then monitor the current session to load the overrides when necessary.
-The class [LocalUnitFormatProvider]($frontend) can be set using the following to register to store settings to local storage and to maintain overrides by iModel.
+The class [LocalUnitFormatProvider]($frontend) can be used store settings to local storage and to maintain overrides by iModel as shown below:

 ```ts
     await IModelApp.quantityFormatter.setUnitFormattingSettingsProvider(new LocalUnitFormatProvider(IModelApp.quantityFormatter, true));